macarrie/flemzerd/docs_src/content/docs/configuration.md

 * `track_movies` (default: `true`)<br />
 Track and download movies found in Watchlists.
 Set to `false` to disable movies handling.
 * `preferred_media_quality` (default: `720p`)<br />
   When getting torrents for media, flemzerd can sort them by quality, putting the one you chose in this option first.
-Possible values are: TODO FIND OPTIONS LIST
+Possible values are: 480p, 576p, 720p, 900p, 1080p, 1440p, 2160p, 5k, 8k, 16k
+* `excluded_release_types` (default: `cam, screener, telesync, telecine`)<br />
+  When the following release types are detected in a torrent name, it will be excluded from download list.
+Possible values are: cam, screener, telesync, telecine, dvdrip, hdtv, webdl, blurayrip

 ### Interface settings
 ---